Yari-Carelli/Company-Website/README.md

    - From the source section drop-down menu, select the 'main' Branch
    - Once the main branch has been selected, the page provided the link to the completed website.

-The live link can be found here [My First Website](https://yari-carelli.github.io/My-First-Website/)
+The live link can be found here [Company Website](https://yari-carelli.github.io/My-First-Website/)

 #